googleapis/llama-index-spanner-python/DEVELOPER.md

 ### CI Platform Setup

-Cloud Build is used to run tests against Google Cloud resources in test project: langchain-spanner-testing.
+Cloud Build is used to run tests against Google Cloud resources in test project: llamaindex-spanner-testing.
 Each test has a corresponding Cloud Build trigger, see [all triggers][triggers].
 These tests are registered as required tests in `.github/sync-repo-settings.yaml`.